Surge® Platinum Mastercard® review

 As your credit score increases, you may want to research better credit cards you might qualify for.
 Cash back and travel credit cards offer rewards as long as you make on-time payments.
 If you pay off what you owe in full each billing cycle, you can earn rewards without owing any extra interest.

-Bankrate’s take – Is Surge Mastercard worth it?
+Bankrate’s take: Is Surge Platinum Mastercard worth it?